thelazyone/lazy_blog/content/blog/two_kinds_of_normal_post/index.md

 ## What’s a Normal Map?

-let’s start with the basics, in a very simple way.
+Let’s start with the basics, in a very simple way.

 Among the render information you want to have on an object in a 3D space, there’s a nice way to add more details on a mesh by defining arbitrarily, for each point, a certain direction the surface is pointing at.
 This means that there is more information for environmental lighting to reflect and bounce off, and that alone makes normal maps possibly the most important source of information you can give to a mesh, after its colours.